turingschool/mod-0-project-fe/section3/reflection.md

 6. What questions do you still have about Arrays and loops?

-- Do i have to console.log every time i make a change to an array using a array method?
+- Should I console.log every time I make a change to an array using an array-method even though i know what the result will be for all Turing problems even if the problem doesn't state that i have to log the result?
+I did it in this lesson just to show that the result of my code would log the expected result.

 - Maybe i'm just typing it wrong when i try it but will there be instances where interpolation won't work so we would have to use concatenation instead of a loop in an array?